 - Fresh herbs – basil and thyme.
 If you don’t have fresh herbs, you could use pesto instead, just reduce the garlic.

 - Cheese – gruyere adds a mild flavor.

 - Mustard – this is the surprise ingredient that makes this an over the top appetizer.

 How to make a tomato tart

-- Top with tomatoes and then add more cheese.
+Step 4: Drain the tomatoes and place them on the crust and then top with more cheese.
 I used heirloom tomatoes which are a bit sweeter but are not even or uniform at all.
-I think it still looked gorgeous and I got lots of oohs and ahhs from the family.
+It still looks gorgeous whether your tomatoes are pretty or not and I always get lots of oohs and ahhs from friends and family.